 View our current research below.
 You may also be interested in our past and overall research.

 My research interests are focused on secondary trauma in helping professionals working with at-risk and mariginalized populations.
-I am currently investigating experiences of Cambodian therapists in Cambodia.
+I am currently investigating experiences of Cambodian therapists working with complex trauma in Cambodia.
 Additional interests include formation and maintenance of trauma across individuals, families, and communities; re-integration of chronically homeless popualtions into housing and social communities; and uses of language switching when working with mulitlingual families in family therapy.

 Open Science Collaboration, the Reproducibility Project- Replicating psychological research.